 Beinn Eighe National Nature Reserve is in the heart of Wester Ross.
 The mountains, seas and lochs in this part of Scotland are some of the finest in the world.
 Nature is all around you here, so take some time to enjoy this magical place.

-For visitors who would like to find out more about the reserve, there’s a visitor centre open from Easter to October just outside Kinlochewe.
+For visitors who would like to find out more about the reserve, there’s a visitor centre open from April to October just outside Kinlochewe.
 The three trails which start here are open all year and a further path links the visitor centre with the village of Kinlochewe.

 At the heart of the reserve is the Beinn Eighe ridge, a huge cluster of of rugged peaks, ridges and scree-covered slopes between Loch Maree and Glen Torridon.
 For the more experienced and prepared hiker, this area offers plenty of opportunities for a challenging and rewarding day out.